Wimonder/website/README.md

 #### Turborepo

-The turborepo commands operate and both the `cms` and `site` apps.
+The turborepo commands operate on both the `cms` and `site` apps.

-- development server
+- run development server
   ```sh
   npm run dev
   ```